Where to find parking on the National Mall?

-There is also some parking along the cross streets — 3rd, 4th, 7th and 14th Streets all have either free parking or cheap metered parking as well.
+There is also some parking along the cross streets — 3rd, 4th, 7th and 14th Streets all have metered parking as well.
 On 7th and 14th Streets, there are rush hour restrictions.
 If you do not move your car by 4:00 PM on weekdays, expect to have your car towed and a hefty ticket.

 On weekends and holidays, it is hard to find a spot in this area unless you arrive early (before 11:00 AM).

-Often, nobody is monitoring the 3 hour limit.
-However, after 1:00 AM, they will tow your car.
+Parking on the National Mall is only available until 1:00 AM.
+After 1:00 AM, they will tow your car.
 So, you cannot leave your car here overnight.

 CLICK HERE TO SEE THE TOP THINGS TO DO IN DC

 Searching for the best National Memorials and Smithsonian Museums on the National Mall?
 Check out these things to do while visiting DC.
 Now you can visit all the monuments and memorials and museums around DC.